Previous Up Next

 18.4° Celsius

-The temperature at Twenthe Airport has gone up to 18.4° Celsius, which breaks the previous record of 17.3°C on this date in 1963.
+The temperature at Twente Airport has gone up to 18.4° Celsius, which breaks the previous record of 17.3°C on this date in 1963.
 According to the prediction, the temperature would only reach 15.8°C. When Conny and I went walking, we left without coat but with sweaters.
 About halfway, we took of our sweaters off.
 I spend some time in the garden, pruning our magnolia.

 Thursday, November 6, 2025